Vanmam

-Vanmam is a 2014 Indian Tamil-language action drama film directed by Jai Krishna, a former assistant of Kamal Haasan.
+Vanmam is a 2014 Indian Tamil-language action drama film written and directed by Jai Krishna, a former assistant of Kamal Haasan.
 It stars Vijay Sethupathi, Kreshna and Sunaina.
 The film has music scored by S. Thaman and cinematography by Balabharani.
 The film was highly panned by the critics for its poor screenplay.

 Plot

 It is a rural tale about the life of two friends, played by Sethupathi and Kreshna.